Demand curve and de Broglie wavefunction

 1.2 Fractal wave and superposition

-More recent discoveries from the fractal (in this blog) have suggested that there is a wave like nature to fractal development and that the MA curve above shows all the (infinite) positions (superposition) of the triangles.
-Amplitudes (A), and wavelengths (λ) frequency (f) are derived from and can be demonstrated in every fractal development, and they all increase in their magnitudes in an exponential manner that corresponds to the quantum nature of the electromagnetic spectrum.
+More recent discoveries from the fractal (in this blog) have suggested that there is a wave-like nature to fractal development and that the MA curve above shows all the (infinite) positions (superposition) of the triangles.
+Amplitudes (A) and wavelengths (λ) frequency (f) are derived from and can be demonstrated in every fractal development.
+They all increase in their magnitudes exponentially, corresponding to the electromagnetic spectrum's quantum nature.

 1. 3 Is price (derived from the marginal area in the fractal) really the same as the wavelength in the de Broglie diagram?

-Directly, no. The price (as far as understood) is the amplitude of the wave and not the wavelength.
+Directly, no. The price (as far as understood) is the wave's amplitude, not the wavelength.
 This should end the discussion but for the fact that - and notwithstanding the understanding that both Wavelength (λ) and the Amplitude (A) are independent of each other in classical wave theory - that the two (in the case of the fractal) are both inextricably linked as having an exponential nature, and both share infinity in their scale.
 It is as if Î» is equal to or related to f.
-In discussions with mathematicians and from readings, it is suggested that this it quite possible.
+In discussions with mathematicians and from readings, it is suggested that this is entirely possible.

-In Ian Stewart's, Taming The Infinite, Quercus Publishing 2008, page 124: on Bassel functions ' The amplitudes of these waves still vary sinusoidally with time, but their spatial structure is more complicated.'
+In Ian Stewart's Taming The Infinite, Quercus Publishing 2008, page 124: on Bassel functions,' The amplitudes of these waves still vary sinusoidally with time, but their spatial structure is more complicated.'
 'The wave equation is exceedingly important.
-Waves arise not only in musical instruments but in the physics of light and sound.
+Waves arise in musical instruments and the physics of light and sound.
 Euler found a three-dimensional version of the wave equation...
-Clark Maxwell extracted the same mathematical expression from his (Euler's) equations for electromagnetism, and predicted the existence of radio waves.'
+Clark Maxwell extracted the same mathematical expression from his (Euler's) equations for electromagnetism and predicted the existence of radio waves.'

 And, from Wikipedia: '... and based on the theory of Fourier decomposition, a real wave must consist of the superposition of an infinite set of sinusoidal frequencies.' on the subject of electromagnetic wave equations.